ameybarapatre/ML/README.md

 PCA is applied and dimensionality is reduced to 50 from 784 (28 x 28).

-SVM Classifier yeilds  0.44 Precision
+SVM Classifier yields  0.44 Precision